smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

 !@

 !!!
 NOTE
-Be aware that persistance will not work if space on the head unit is limited.
+Be aware that persistence will not work if space on the head unit is limited.
 The @![iOS]`SDLFileManager`!@ @![android, javaSE, javaEE]`FileManager`!@ will always handle uploading images if they are non-existent.
 !!!

 @![iOS]